rogeralmengor/geospatial-analysis.io/docs/blog/posts/interactive_staging.md

 ---
-title: Using iteractive staging to split a commit
+title: Using git add -N and git add -patch to split a single's file commit into several commits
 description: Exploring a powerful technique from git tools to split a commit by the patches added in a file.
 time: 2024-8-26
 ---